CyberAgentGameEntertainment/InstantReplay/README.md

         Channels = 2,
         Bitrate = 128000 // 128 kbps
     },
-    MaxNumberOfRawFrameBuffer = 2, // (Optional) Max number of buffers to store frames to be encoded.
+    MaxNumberOfRawFrameBuffers = 2, // (Optional) Max number of buffers to store frames to be encoded.
 Each buffer size is VideoOptions.Width * VideoOptions.Height * 4 bytes.
     MaxMemoryUsageBytesForCompressedFrames = 20 * 1024 * 1024, // 20 MiB
     FixedFrameRate = 30.0, // null if not using fixed frame rate VideoInputQueueSize = 5, // Maximum number of raw frames to keep before encoding